TurkeyMcMac/pretty_bit_mask/README.md

 n.flip(m); // flip mask m prettily
 ```
 Typing out the pretty version takes a tad longer, but it can help make one's code clearer.

+## How to Obtain
+This program is available on crates.io [here](https://crates.io/crates/pretty_bit_mask).
+Just copy the large monospace text into the `Cargo.toml` file of your project.